Megha849/HygieiaDocs/pages/hygieia/proxyauthentication.md

 export HTTP_PROXY=http://companyId999:yourPassword@your.proxy.domain.name:8080
 export HTTPS_PROXY=http://companyId999:yourPassword@your.proxy.domain.name:8080
 export JAVA_OPTS="$JAVA_OPTS -Dhttp.proxyHost=your.proxy.domain.name -Dhttp.proxyPort=8080 -Dhttp.proxyUser=companyId999 -Dhttp.proxyPassword=yourPassword"
-# This variable is a duuplicate if you have already updated your Maven settings.xml file, but will only help:
+# This variable is a duplicate if you have already updated your Maven settings.xml file, but will only help:
 export MAVEN_OPTS="$MAVEN_OPTS -Dhttp.proxyHost=your.proxy.domain.name -Dhttp.proxyPort=8080 -Dhttp.proxyUser=companyId999 -Dhttp.proxyPassword=yourPassword"
 ```
 In addition, update the property file for each collector/API configuration with their specific proxy setting property.